Kodular/Documentation/docs/guides/monetization.md

 ### What is the cost associated with Kodular Monetize?

-1. **Kodular Premium**: this is a flat-rate recurring subscription, as stated in [kodular.io/pricing](https://kodular.io/pricing).
-2. **Kodular Monetize Activation License**: this is a one-time activation payment, granting access forever to all components.
+1. **Kodular Monetize Activation License**: this is a one-time activation payment, granting access forever to all components.
     * For Public Preview users, the fee is 5 EUR.
     * For anyone else acquiring it in 2025, the fee is 10 EUR.
     * On or after 1st January 2026, the fee is 15 EUR.
-3. **Kodular Monetize Usage**: on the following month after events are recorded, you will receive an invoice with the total amount of events that occurred in your app.
+2. **Kodular Monetize Usage**: on the following month after events are recorded, you will receive an invoice with the total amount of events that occurred in your app.

 ### How is the usage-based pricing calculated?